Marble Brewery (Albuquerque, New Mexico): Beers

 Marble also produces a number of special and seasonal beers.

-Marble operates canning, bottling, and kegging lines on-site and distributes its products to bars and retail locations in throughout New Mexico, Arizona, Southwest Texas, and Southwest Colorado.
+Marble operates canning, bottling, and kegging lines on-site and distributes its products to bars and retail locations throughout New Mexico, Arizona, Southwest Texas, and Southwest Colorado.

 Awards

 Marble Brewery has won 11 medals at the Great American Beer Festival between 2011 and 2017.
 They were awarded the Best Small Brewery and Small Brewery Brewer in 2014.
 The "Double White" has received a Bronze Medal in 2012 and a Gold Medal in 2014 in the Other Strong Beer category.
 The "Imperial Red" has won a Silver Medal in 2012, a Gold in 2014, and a Bronze in 2015 in the Imperial Red category.
 They won a Bronze Medal for the “Thunder from Dortmunder” in 2013 in the Dortmunder category.
 The "Pilsner" has received a Bronze Medal in 2011 and a Silver in 2013 in the German Style Pilsner category and Bronze Medals in 2016 and 2017 in the Kellerbier or Zwickelbier category.

 At the World Beer Cup, the "Pilsner" was awarded Gold in 2014 and Bronze in 2016 in the Kellerbier or Zwickelbier category.

-In 2017, they won the GABF Gold for Cholo Stout which spearheaded its year-round release and addition to Marble's list of "classic" styles.
+In 2017, they won the GABF Gold for Cholo Stout, which spearheaded its year-round release and addition to Marble's list of "classic" styles.